mozilla/caseconductor-platform/README.rst

 MySQL database (default is ``tcm``) and your MySQL user and password (defaults to ``root`` with no password).

-Note that the platform currently does not support MySQL 5.5 -- some operations will fail with foreign key constraint violations.
-MySQL 5.1 must be used.
+Note that the platform currently supports MySQL 5.1 and MySQL 5.5.8 and prior releases -- due to known bugs in MySQL 5.5.<9 through 16> some operations will fail with foreign key constraint violations.

 Create your MySQL database schema (if you are using a MySQL user other than root, you will probably need to comment out the ``GRANT ALL PRIVILEGES`` line